Using HTTP cookies

 HttpOnly attribute isn't set) can read and modify the information.

 HttpOnly attribute.
 This precaution helps mitigate cross-site scripting (XSS) attacks.

 Set-Cookie: id=a3fWa; Expires=Thu, 21 Oct 2021 07:28:00 GMT; Secure; HttpOnly

-Path attributes define the scope of the cookie: what URLs the cookies should be sent to.
+Path attributes define the scope of a cookie: what URLs the cookies should be sent to.

-Domain attribute specifies which hosts are allowed to receive the cookie.
-If unspecified, it defaults to the same host that set the cookie, excluding subdomains.
+Domain attribute specifies which hosts can receive a cookie.
+If unspecified, the attribute defaults to the same host that set the cookie, excluding subdomains.
 If

 Domain is specified, then subdomains are always included.
 Therefore, specifying